Brianland

 2:28:41 – Lockjaw’s dead body wheeled out of office on chair and shoved into an incinerator – all with Bob’s voiceover talking to Willa – great editing and cinematic storytelling.

-2:29:45 – Willa: “Is it for me, or for you.”
-Beautifully delivered, and again – PTA’s script to write this line.
+“Is it for me, or for you?”
+SO beautifully delivered, and again – PTA’s script to write this line!

-* 2:30:30–2:32:06 – Perfidia (Teyana Taylor) voiceover reading the letter.
+* 2:30:30–2:32:06 – mom Perfidia (Teyana Taylor) voiceover reading her letter to her daughter.
+Such soulful scripting by PTA.

-2:32:15 – Willa hugs her dad long & hard at kitchen table.
+2:32:15 – Willa hugs her dad long & hard at the kitchen table.

 2:33:03 – shortwave radio reports a protest in Oakland – “All hands on deck.”